10. Modern Publishing Transformations

 Avant-garde publications, artists’ books, and other innovations

 The influence of the Arts and Crafts movement and the related fine press movement of the last decade of the 19th century continued into the early years of the 20th in the design, content, and generally sensibility of aesthetic book production in North American, Europe, the British Isles, and Russia, as well as other portions of the globe.
 Artists and publishers, keen on producing well-made objects for a market of consumers with fine taste, created books and publications across a range of formats.47 Books made by the fine presses that followed in the pattern of the Arts and Crafts movement were one continuing style of publication.
-But they were a long way from those that were created in to fit new conceptual frameworks that emerged in the early 20th century.
+But they were a long way from those that were created to fit new conceptual frameworks that emerged in the early 20th century.
 These included the newly formulated livre d’artiste and the radically different early avant-garde.48 What these formats had in common was their commitment to the production of books as primary works of art.
 Artists from the Renaissance onward (and within traditions of illumination) had certainly seen themselves as making aesthetic works.
 Renaissance artists in the 15th and early 16th centuries, like Geoffroy Tory, Anton Koberger, Aldus Manutius and many others, were well aware of books as a form of expression whose details of design and production factored into their meaning.
 But the artists of the 20th century who took up book production as a mode of aesthetic expression and individual voice conceived of their work within the frames of fine arts as well as mass media.
 They were using books as platforms for protest as well as for personal expression, sometimes in striking opposition to the notion of consumable commodities.
-Artists book production in the 20th century has often to intensify the contrast between the high-end luxury book and the artist’s initiated multiple, even if commonalities between them are evident as well (both are concerned with making books as primary works of art).
+Artists' book production in the 20th century has often to intensify the contrast between the high-end luxury book and the artist’s initiated multiple, even if commonalities between them are evident as well (both are concerned with making books as primary works of art).

 The livre d’artiste, translated literally as the “book of an artist,” was originally conceived by print publishers, and dealers, in the early decades of the 20th century.
 Two figures in particular stand out, and help define the field: Ambrose Vollard and Daniel Kahnweiler.49 Both were actively engaged in the promotion, production, and distribution of modern art.

 Vollard was a dealer who helped legitimize many of the most radical modern artists in a period when the post-Impressionists like Paul Cézanne, Van Gogh, Paul Gaugin and others were still unrecognized.
 In 1900, he commissioned a work using pink pastel chalk drawings by Pierre Bonnard to accompany a poetic text by the recently deceased poet Paul Verlaine.
-The book, Parallèment, loosened the structure of the illustrations from the plate-based illustrations of 19th century fiction, and instead, let the images work on the page as if they were prints with the text inset.
+The book, Parallèment, loosened the structure of the illustrations from the plate-based illustrations of 19th-century fiction, and instead, let the images work on the page as if they were prints with the text inset.
 This was a radical gesture, in design terms, and the drawings were produced as lithographs in rose colored ink.
 The effect was suggestive and unusual.
-Vollard saw this as an opportunity to produce print materials for a secondary market in visual art, and his interest in such printed work led him to invite Pablo Picasso to create suite of 100 etchings.
+Vollard saw this as an opportunity to produce print materials for a secondary market in visual art, and his interest in such printed work led him to invite Pablo Picasso to create a suite of 100 etchings.

 Daniel Kahnweiler was a German-born dealer whose projects in the art world included his first book, a 1909 publication of a poem by Guillaume Apollinaire with images by painter André Derain.50 These works were carefully edited and curated, and they were produced in the best studios and print shops in Paris.
 The deluxe outcome was somewhere between a book and a portfolio, and, as time went on, binding was often left aside so the images and sheets could breathe more easily within their portfolios or wrappers.
 The first project on which Kahnweiler engaged Picasso, in the years 1909-10 (when Picasso was not yet famous and was in fact struggling financially as well as personally), was to create images for a poem of the writer Max Jacob.51 Other projects followed.